GlennWSo/buildsomething/content/_index.sv.md

 I have a solid grasp on Javascript, html and css.
 My speciality is wasm, a techonligy that is perfect for frontends that need preform heavy computation.
-Wasm is also very usefull for crossplatfrom projects where browsers is one of the targets.
+Wasm is also very useful for crossplatfrom projects where browsers is one of the targets.

 I can help you with:
 - landing pages